BingHannah/kinova-teleoperation/README.md

 ## Results
 The experimental results demonstrate the effectiveness of the developed algorithms in mimicking human arm postures and achieving precise end-effector control.
 The results are documented in the results/ directory and include both simulation data and real-world experiment logs.

+## Poster and Paper
+You can find the poster and paper related to this project in the respective directories:

+Poster: Available in the poster/ directory.
+Paper: Available in the paper/ directory.

 ## Acknowledgments
 This project was supported by [funding agency].
 Special thanks to the team at [Institution Name] for their contributions and support throughout the project.